onap/policy-parent/docs/clamp/acm/design-impl/participants/participant-intermediary.rst

 - PARTICIPANT_STATUS_REQ: A status request received from clamp-acm runtime server to send an immediate ParticipantStatus from all participants
 - PROPERTIES_UPDATE: a message received from clamp-acm runtime server for updating the Ac instance property values
 - AUTOMATION_COMPOSITION_MIGRATION: a message received from clamp-acm runtime server for migrating the Ac instance from a composition definition to a composition definition target
-- PARTICIPANT_RESTART: a message received from clamp-acm runtime server with tosca definitions and the Ac instances to handle restarting
+- PARTICIPANT_SYNC_MSG: a message received from clamp-acm runtime server with tosca definitions and the Ac instances to handle synchronization

 Outbound messages
 -----------------